i-agrawal/machine-learning/matrices/README.md

        Overall there are 3 rows and 2 columns
        So this is a 3x2 matrix.

-       Matrix Multiplication then does this
+       Matrix multiplication works like this:
        it does 1st row * 1st column and adds it altogether all into the spot 1, 1 like below